textcortex/JSON-DOC/docs/json-doc-spec.md

+# JSON-DOC Specification

+TBD

-# Children blocks
+## Children blocks

 See `jsondoc.validate.rules` for more details.

-## Block types with no restrictions on children types
+### Block types with no restrictions on children types

 - `type: paragraph`
 - `type: toggle`